jonasongg/tp/docs/UserGuide.md

 ##### Example of usage:

 - `viewMembers`<br/>
-  Generates a list of all existing member(s).
+  Displays a list of all existing member(s).

 ![View_Member](images/viewMember.png)